lispydev/untext/README.md

 .venv/bin/pip install untext
 ```

-To run untext with pywebview installed in a virtual environment, you will need to build pywebview.
-You can find more information and an example for the GTK backend in [pypy.md](pypy.md), as well as instructions to run untext on pypy (Both CPython 3.13 and Pypy 3.11 are supported).
+To run untext with the latest pywebview installed in a virtual environment, you will need to build pywebview.
+You can find more information at [the pywebview install docs](https://pywebview.flowrl.com/guide/installation.html) or in the [running with pypy documentation](docs/dev/pypy.md), which uses venv to install pywebview.